You live in a flat and you have a tenancy agreement - GT Writing Task 1: Sample 48

 You do NOT need to write your own addresses.

 Begin your letter as follows:

 Dear Mr Milan,

-I am a tenant of your apartment D#4 in the Birmingham Garden street.
-I am writing to ask a favour from you due to a family emergency and I need to vacate your flat next month - 30th June 2020, to be exact.
+I am a tenant of your apartment D#4 in Birmingham Garden street.
+I am writing to ask a favour from you due to a family emergency and I need to vacate your flat next month - 30th June 2021, to be exact.

 I have signed an agreement while moving into your flat which bounds me to notify you three months prior to empty the flat.
 I have always respected the contract and paid my rent on time.
 During my 11 months' stay at your falt, I have never asked your favour but this time I am relying on your kind consideration.
 My elder brother, who looks after our family business, has been diagnosed with a serious disease and has been transferred to a hospital in Manhattan.
 My family needs me to look after the business and be with them right now.

 The circumstance has forced me to give up the training programme that I am pursuing and return home immediately.
-I have decided to leave England and return my home country on 2nd June 2020.
+I have decided to leave England and return to my home country on 2nd June 2021.

 I, therefore, request you to consider my situation and permit me to vacate your flat on a month's notice.
 I have already paid two month's rent in advance and would request you to return me a month's rent which is £750.
 I have always known you as a benevolent person and would not have requested your favour otherwise.